openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

 Originally, Nmap is a network portscanner.
 The tool has then been extended to perform service and OS identification.
 With the addition of the Nmap Scripting Engine (NSE) back in 2008, Nmap is today capable of performing vulnerability scanning and even exploitation.
 In this blog, I'll try to describe some of the Nmap capabilities that can be harnessed in blackbox penetration testing. (...)

-
+â€

+â€œ

         [Flossstuff/Ankur Aggarwal: Using A File As A Storage Device](http://flossstuff.wordpress.com/2011/08/07/using-a-file-as-a-storage-device/)

 We all know that file stores our information in many types of formats.
 But do you know that  we can use it as a storage device too.
 Surprised????
-Let™s go through the crazy process :D
+Letâ€™s go through the crazy process :D

 We are going to create a empty file in Linux, format it and then mount it as if we are mounting a partition.
 This process is long , So to understand it easily I am dividing it into 4 steps. (...)

-
+â€

+â€œ

         [IBM developerWorks/Sean A. Walberg: Learn Linux, 302 (Mixed environments): Print services](http://www.ibm.com/developerworks/linux/library/l-lpic3-312-3/index.html?ca=drs-)